Top 5 Reasons Hospitals Are Losing Money

 Danyell Jones, SVP of Marketing

 Executive with over 10 years of corporate leadership and marketing strategy redesign experience.
-She has been instrumental in creating training programs for multiple organizations in the MCO/ACO environment and has produced a large quantity of work which has been utilized for training purposes at behavioral health seminars across the country and ...
+She has been instrumental in creating training programs for multiple organizations in the MCO/ACO environment and has produced a large quantity of work which has been utilized for training purposes at behavioral health seminars across the country and published in ...